 Analyses by veterinary laboratories both here and in Northern Ireland in 2010 showed that, after Salmonella dublin, evidence of leptospirosis was one of the most common findings in aborted foetuses.
 Without the widespread vaccination undertaken by dairy farmers during the past decade, this figure would be much higher.
 The level of vaccination in suckler herds is still low.

-Vaccination and control strategy
+Vaccination and control strategy for Leptospirosis